ezequielcasillas1/Bible-Memory.Ai/refresh.md

 - Manual submission also fails
 - Multiple attempted fixes have not resolved the core issue

-CRITICAL: All previous fixes for state corruption, validation logic, and auto-advance timing have failed to resolve the fundamental problem.
+CRITICAL: All previous fixes for state corruption, validation logic, and auto-advance timing have failed to resolve the fundamental problem.ed tit does n
 }

 ---